 Because her teeth were chattering in fear, Lynda clenched her jaw muscle while waiting for her turn to audition.

 The second job of the subordinate conjunction is to reduce the importance of one clause.
 The more important idea belongs in the main clause, the less important in the clause introduced by the subordinate conjunction.

 As Samson blew out the birthday candles atop the cake, he burned the tip of his nose on a stubborn flame.

 Burning his nose > blowing out candles.

-Ronnie begins to sneeze violently whenever he opens the door to greet a fresh spring day.
+Ronnie sneezes violently whenever he opens the door to greet a fresh spring day.

 Sneezing violently > opening the door.

-Even though Dana persevered at the calculus exam, she was only adding another F beside her name in Dr. Armour's grade book.
+Even though Dana persevered in her calculus class, she was only adding another F on her transcript.

-Adding another F > persevering at the exam.
+Adding another F > persevering in the class.

 Punctuate a complex sentence correctly.